St James' Exclusive Private Walking Tour

 An outdoor tour which follows in the footsteps of the Royals!

-But this is not all!
-During our tour we will be able to see Clarence House, home to King Charles and Queen Camilla, Buckingham Palace including the world famous balcony, Horse Guards Parade and the smallest square in London where the last duel in London was said to have been fought.
+If that is not enough, there's more!
+During our tour we see Clarence House, home to King Charles and Queen Camilla when in London, Horse Guards Parade where two ancient ceremonies take place and the smallest square in London where the last duel was said to have been fought.
 As we follow in the footsteps of the royals, the gentlemen and the politicians, you will hear some fun facts about them all from across the centuries.

 If you would like to make this a longer tour, why not book a combined tour of St James' and Mayfair so you can hear how the aristocracy created Mayfair a few decades after the Royals had developed St James'.
 Alternatively, link it in with Westminster so you can see even more of Royal London.
-The combined St James'/Westminster tour allows us to enjoy three of the most iconic buildings in London, all with Royal connections: Westminster Abbey, Westminster Hall and the Houses of Parliament; this tour will last about 3 hours.
+The combined St James'/Westminster tour allows us to enjoy three of the most iconic buildings in London, all with Royal connections: Westminster Abbey, Westminster Hall and the Houses of Parliament; these tours last between 3.5 - 4 hours.

 St James' Palace and park